Systemic lupus erythematosus

 Herbs are generally available as standardized, dried extracts (pills, capsules, or tablets), teas, or tinctures/liquid extracts (alcohol extraction, unless otherwise noted).
 Mix liquid extracts with favorite beverage.
-Dose for teas is 1 - 2 heaping teaspoonfuls per cup of water steeped for 10 - 15 minutes (roots need longer).
+Dose for teas is 1 to 2 heaping tsp. per cup of water steeped for 10 to 15 minutes (roots need longer).

-Astragalus (Astragalus membranaceus) seemed to reduce overactive immune systems in people with lupus in one study.
+Astragalus (Astragalus membranaceus): Seemed to reduce overactive immune systems in people with lupus in one study.
 However, the study was preliminary.
-More research is needed to know whether astragalus works -- especially because astragalus is usually thought to stimulate the immune system.
-Do not take astragalus without talking to your doctor first, especially if you already take medications to suppress your immune system, or if you take lithium.
+More research is needed to know whether astragalus works, especially because astragalus is usually thought to stimulate the immune system.
+DO NOT take astragalus without talking to your doctor first, especially if you already take medications to suppress your immune system, or if you take lithium.

-Tripterygium wilfordii, a Chinese herb.
-You may also make teas from the root of this herb.
+Thunder god vine (Tripterygium wilfordii), a Chinese herb: You may also make teas from the root of this herb.
 Two preliminary studies suggest that this herb may help suppress the immune system and reduce joint pain and inflammation.
 However, not much is known about its safety, and one report suggests that taking it for a long time may reduce bone density in women.
 Having low bone density raises your risk of osteoporosis.
-There are other reports of possibly more serious side effects.
-Do not take this herb without your doctor's supervision.
-Do not take tripterygium if you are pregnant.
+There are other reports of serious side effects.
+DO NOT take this herb without your doctor's supervision.
+DO NOT take tripterygium if you are pregnant.

 People with lupus should not take alfalfa supplements, and they should talk to their doctor before taking any herb that is used to strengthen the immune system, such as echinacea or gingko.